 I’m sure you had your fair share of goals set by now.
-If not, you can check out this post where I describe the whole process of creating a stellar goal.
+If not, you can check out this post where I describe the whole process of creating a stellar SMART goal.

-(you know, the one which is so perfectly defined so it leaves no other way but to be nailed in the future 😉 )
+(you know, the one that is so perfectly defined so it leaves no other way but to be nailed in the future 😉 )

 However, before you throw a big party to celebrate smashing your goal, there are just a few things more that need to be addressed.

-These can be viewed as additional (not absolutely necessary) options but could be quite useful, especially if your goal is a long-term one.
+These can be viewed as additional (not absolutely necessary) options, however, they could be quite useful – especially if your goal is a long-term one.

 So let’s not waste any more time and let’s hop to those steps right now.